ST. THERESA MASS TIMES

 Church Office Hours are Monday, Tuesday, Thursday, Friday, 9:00 am to noon.
 Father Mark is available on Tuesdays & Thursdays.For more announcements & news, visit the Sunday's Bulletin link at the top of this page.

-DURING MARCH, THE LADIES GUILD will be collecting mac & cheese, soups and sweet peas for Manna House and Diapers (3-5),ladies flip flops for Joy Ministry.
+Ladies Guild Project: Ladies Guild will be collecting canned tomatoes, carrots, beets,and peas for Manna House and Diapers (3-5), ladies flip flops for Joy Ministry.
 If you wish to donate items, please place them in the collection box in the Parish Hall.